nashville-software-school/client-side-mastery/book-2-fun-functions/chapters/VEGGISH_MONGER.md

 Open your `fishMonger.js` module and write some comments describing the operations, data structures, function, and parameters needed to fulfill the above requirements.

 Now implement the algorithm as best you can.
-After you write all of the code needed for the algorithm, you can run the tests to see if you've written it correctly.